batoulbaradan/Booking/README.md

 Room Availability Management: I had to handle dynamic availability of rooms based on bookings, ensuring that once a booking was confirmed, the room's availability was updated.

 Error Handling and Validation: Implemented robust error handling and validation mechanisms to ensure the system provides meaningful responses to invalid requests, preventing issues like incorrect room numbers or missing fields.

+🙋‍♂️ About Me
+I'm a passionate backend developer who enjoys building robust and maintainable systems.
+This project showcases my ability to apply:

+Clean architecture

+Event-driven patterns

+Error handling best practices

+And most importantly, my attention to detail in real-world scenarios

+I’m actively looking for opportunities to grow in a professional environment where I can contribute to impactful products.
+If you have any questions or feedback, feel free to reach out!